GabrielDubus/MeridianOSmOSE_AutomaticDetectionOfCetaceans_Benchmark/OSmOSE/README.md

 ### Results :
 Five differents selection were realized.
 Each of them was used to train both of the selected network (Simple CNN and ResNet18).

-### Apply benchmark model on validation set :

-- You needs to change the files path_codes.txt with the absolute path of the codes
-- You needs to change the files path_osmose_dataset.txt with the absolute path of the location of the dataset folder

 - Results :
     - Simple CNN : $F_1 = 0.79 \pm 0.01$
     - ResNet18 : $F_1 = 0.77 \pm 0.02$